Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 Collects all foreign key and join relationships.

-It includes the following properties:
+It includes the following properties in addition to the common [relationship](#relationship) settings:

 * **cascade** - The [cascade type](#cascade-type) used on application level from source view.
 The default value is `NONE`.
 * **cascadeReverse** - The [cascade type](#cascade-type) used on application level from target view (only for `bidirectional` relationships).
 The default value is `NONE`.